Guide to Wheelchair Ramps in Handicap Converted Vehicles

 - 32 inches: Thirty-two inch ramps are often paired with rear-entry vehicles, such as the Kia Soul, so it’s best for people who will be passengers in the vehicle.

-- 34 inches: Several minivan models, such as Dodge Grand Caravan and Toyota Sienna, often feature 34-inch rear-entry ramps.
-The Honda HR-V crossover SUV also can accommodate this width ramp.
+- 34 inches: Several minivan models, such as Toyota Sienna wheelchair vehicle, often feature 34-inch rear-entry ramps.
+Before it was discontinued, the Honda HR-V crossover SUV also can accommodate this width ramp.

 - 35 inches: A few different vehicles can work with a 35-inch ramp.
 Rear-entry ramps of this size can be used with vehicles like the Chevrolet Traverse and Buick Enclave.
 In the past, the Honda Element could also use a 35-inch side entry ramp.